Where is the best area to stay in Madeira?

 When in Funchal, you mustn’t miss a visit to the Mercado Dos Lavradores ( Farmers’Market) filled with fish, fruit and wonderful smells!
 The building itself is interesting with large tiled panels.
 Whilst you are wandering through the city, why not take the opportunity to visit the museum dedicated to footballer Cristiano Ronaldo (CR7) where all his trophies are displayed?

-For food, there is no better place than the Old Town called Zona Velha, which is known for its painted doors which are the work of local artists.
+For food, there is no better place than the Old Town called Zona Velha, known for its painted doors which are the work of local artists.
 There are also plenty of good restaurants.
 Why not try the scabbard fish with banana?

 Machico

 Machico was originally one of the main capitals of the island.
 This is when the first explorers divided the island, to be ruled separately, by two captains.
 It is a small town but has all the amenities.
 It is not as well explored as the capital.
 The town is perfect for sun lovers who want to enjoy a nice quiet day on the beach.
 There are three man-made sandy beaches available on the island.
 It is the perfect place for a quiet getaway - with not too many other tourists.
-Although the town has been modernised, it has maintained its original small-town charm.
+Although the town has been modernized, it has maintained its original small-town charm.
 There are many historical elements in the area to explore.

 Although Machico doesn’t have as many restaurants as the capital, there are several serving perfect seafood dishes.
 You can venture out further into the mountains, where you will find restaurants serving the perfect “espetada” (beef on a skewer)